-These systems can store one AM and two FM stations for each button.
-(The display will show "AM", "FM1", or "FM2" when you push "AM·FM".)
-To cancel out the preset station memory, push "1", "2", and "3" at the same time and hold them in until you hear a beep.
+These systems can store one AM and two FM stations for each button (The display will show "AM", "FM1" or "FM2" when you push "AM·FM").

-(Eject button)
+▲ (Eject button)

 Push the cassette tape eject button to eject a cassette.
 Push the compact disc eject button to eject a compact disc.